Feng Shui for the Fire Horse year 2026

 Feng Shui Guide for 2026 – The Year of the Yang Fire Horse

 2026 welcomes the Yang Fire Horse in the Chinese zodiac.
-Each year, this new ruling sign sets the tone for how Chi (universal life force) flows across Earth, and in turn how it influences our homes, businesses, and daily lives.
+Each year, this new ruling sign sets the tone for how the Chi (universal life force) flows across Earth, and in turn how it influences our homes, businesses, and daily lives.
 Feng Shui, the art of managing this Chi, allows us to recognize which areas will thrive if activated and which ones should remain untouched.
+Let’s explore the Feng Shui of 2026, looking at both the annual afflictions that warn us where caution is needed, and the Flying Stars and Qi Men Dun Jia oracle that show us where opportunities for growth and good fortune lie.

 How Feng Shui Energy Is Mapped Each Year

-- Lunar New Year 2026: begins on February 17th, 2026.
+• Lunar New Year 2026: begins on the 17th of February 2026.

 The Four Annual Afflictions of 2026

-- Tai Sui (Grand Duke Jupiter)
+• the Tai Sui (Grand Duke Jupiter)

-- Sui Po (Year Breaker)
+• the Sui Po (Year Breaker)

-- San Sha (Three Killings)
+• the San Sha (Three Killings)

-- Wu Wang (Five Yellow Flying Star)
+• the Wu Wang (Five Yellow Flying Star)

 Tai Sui, Sui Po, San Sha, 5 yellow: the annual afflictions of the Fire Horse year 2026.